Soccer Drills

 Triangle Passing

 Three cones forming a triangle 8 yards on each side.
 One player at each cone, one ball.
-Player passes and follows the ball to the next cone.
-Reverse direction every 90 seconds.
-Cue: open the body before the pass arrives, pass with the inside of the foot, follow the pass at jogging pace.
+The player passes and follows the ball to the next cone, reversing direction every 90 seconds.

 4v1 Rondo

 Four players in a 5-by-5-yard square, one defender in the middle.
-Outside players keep possession with two-touch only; defender wins the ball or forces a turnover.
-Whoever loses the ball goes in.
+Outside players keep possession with two-touch only; the defender wins the ball or forces a turnover, and whoever loses the ball goes in.
 Used at every professional club in the world for warm-ups and tactical foundations.
-Rondo variations like 4v1 and 5v2 form the technical foundation of possession-based programs(opens in new tab) and translate directly into match scenarios.
 Best for ages 10 and up.

 5v2 Rondo

-A larger version.
-Five attackers in an 8-by-8-yard area, two defenders in the middle.
-Two-touch maximum.
-Builds passing rhythm under realistic pressure.
-Defenders rotate every 90 seconds.
+A larger version of the rondo.
+Five attackers in an 8-by-8-yard area, two defenders in the middle, two-touch maximum, defenders rotating every 90 seconds.
 Belongs in every practice from age 12 up as a 10-12 minute possession block.

 Long-Pass Switch